Marriage Preparation Checklist for Engaged Couples in the Diocese of Trenton

 By Nine Months before your wedding…

-If FOCCUS is offered, you’ll need to schedule a date to complete the FOCCUS inventory at your parish.
-Your Pastoral minister (PM) may schedule an online session for you to complete the inventory at home.
-Once your pastoral minister receives your FOCCUS results, you’ll want to schedule a few sessions to discuss your responses.
-If FOCCUS isn’t offered, you’ll have sessions with your PM to discuss the important elements of Catholic marriage as they apply to your relationship.
+You’ll need to schedule the FOCCUS inventory online.
+Your Pastoral Minister may schedule an online session for you to complete the inventory at home.
+Once your Pastoral Minister receives your FOCCUS results, you’ll want to schedule a few sessions to discuss your responses.

 By six months before the wedding…